Ted Elliott (screenwriter)

 Ted Elliott (born July 4, 1961) is an American screenwriter and film producer.
-Along with his writing partner Terry Rossio, Elliott has written some of the most successful American films of the past 30 years, including Aladdin (1992), Shrek (2001) and the Pirates of the Caribbean series (2003-11).
+Along with his writing partner Terry Rossio, Elliott has co-written the films Aladdin (1992), The Mask of Zorro (1998), Shrek, (2001) and the first four Pirates of the Caribbean films (2003–11).

-He was attached to write a feature version of Monkey Island, which never happened.
+He was attached to write a feature version of Monkey Island, which failed to materialize.
 In 2004, he was elected to the board of directors of the Writers Guild of America; his term on the board ended in 2006.
-In 2005, Elliott ran for president of the Writers Guild of America, west, but lost to animation writer and historical figurine maker Patric Verrone.
+In 2005, Elliott ran for president of the Writers Guild of America West, but lost to animation writer and historical figurine maker Patric Verrone.
 Verrone received 1301 votes; Elliott received 591.